LeonTrii/Playground/Games/README.md

 # Game Projects

+## I really enjoyed playing games.
+Games in which you explore or problem solve likely played a role in my passion for programming.

 Connect-four: A connect four game for two players.
 It doesn't have AI unfortunately.

 Tic-Tac-Toe: Classic Tic-Tac-Tow game for two players.